monsoonmaelstrom/book2/book2.md

 Liam laughs.

 “Don’t do that!”
-I say as I yank my hand from his.
+I say as I yank my hands from his.

 “Hey, wait,” he says quickly.
 “I’m sorry.
 I wasn’t laughing at you, I promise.”
 He enfolds me in his embrace.
 “And no, I don’t think you’re always like that.
 Or at least today is the first time I felt it.
 So no, I don’t think she’s right and no, you’re not always wrong.
 I think this is new and it probably makes it a lot easier for it to happen.
 It’s like adding a new spigot to a water pipe.”